How to access EODATA using boto3 on CREODIAS

 Browsing EODATA

 You can use boto3 to browse the EODATA repository.
-The code which allows you to achieve this goal can be found in this section.
+This is Python code you are going to use:

 import boto3